 Consequently, with a traditional wind scoop, you’re constantly having to adjust the scoop so that it catches the air.

 We found and used a wonderful “4-way wind scoop” (some companies refer to these as “omnidirectional”).
 This ingenious design has four chambers and the correct ones will open up and funnel air below as the boat turns relative to the wind.

 Here’s a great video from Swiss-Tech showing how a 4-way wind scoop works:

-I can only find three companies in the US that sell them (none in Canada).
+I can only find two companies in the US that sell them (none in Canada).
 Cruising Solutions, a cruiser-owned company and one of TBG’s sponsors, is one of the three.
 We paid about $80 each for our 4-way wind scoops (from a company that has since gone out of business) and thought they were worth every penny — Cruising Solutions’ Breeze Bandits are just as high quality and less than $50!

 Our experience in the Sea of Cortez, with lots of sun and UV damage but infrequent high winds, was that one wind scoop would usually last 9 months to a year — we always kept an extra on hand, just in case, as it was such a key part of our keeping cool.

 I’ve always recommended a 4-way wind scoop, but finding these from Cruising Solutions at such a good price makes me really, really recommend them!
 If you’re in a warm climate at all, you’re going to want one — or more!

 (Note: if your boat doesn’t have a convenient halyard — or any halyard — check out the freestanding Breeze Booster instead.)